dragnet-org/dragnet_data/README.md

 - labeling or connective prefix, such as "Published: ..." or "on ..."
 - symbols adjacent to but _external_ to date/time text separating it from other components
 - similar date/time text for "date updated", when presented alongside "date published"
+- recognizable date/time published if it's used as the start of main article text

 #### `text`